Generalizations of Edge Overlap to Weighted and Directed Networks: Methods

+Note that according to our definition of a common neighbor in a directed network, only node $k$ is a common neighbor of $i$ and $j$ since a directed path of length two does not exist from node $i$ to node $j$ (or from node $j$ to node $i$) through node $h$.

-\subsection{2.2 \er Random Graph Models}
+\subsection{\er Random Graph Models}

 With the extensions of edge overlap defined above, one can easily compute the mean overlap (simple or weighted or directed) across all edges in the network.
-However, in order to make meaningful comparisons, such as to learn whether the observed value is small or large for the given network, or whether it represents a statistically significant deviation from what might be expected to occur at random, one needs to consider suitable null models and derive both the expected value and the variance of overlap under these null models.
+However, in order to make meaningful comparisons, such as to learn whether the observed value of edge overlap is small or large, or whether it represents a statistically significant deviation from what might be expected to occur at random, one needs to consider suitable null models and derive both the expected value and the variance of overlap under these null models.
 The \er random graph model, often denoted $G(n,p)$, is the simplest model for generating random graphs \cite{Erdos}.
-In this model, graphs are created by considering ${n \choose 2}$ distinct pairs of $n$ nodes and connecting each pair with probability $p$ independently of all other dyads (node pairs).
+In this model, graphs are created by considering each of the ${n \choose 2}$ distinct pairs of $n$ nodes and any such pair of nodes is connected with probability $p$ independently of all other dyads (node pairs).
 The random process can therefore be thought of as a series of Bernoulli trials or coin flips.
 Suppose we have a coin that lands on heads with probability $p$.
-If the coin flip results in heads, the two nodes are connected, otherwise, they are not.
-Note that here the number of edges is not fixed, but rather the probability of creating an edge.
+If the coin flip results in heads, we connect the two nodes, otherwise we leave them unconnected.
+Note that since the probability of creating an edge is fixed, but the number of edges is not, the number of edges present in any graph realization is a random variable.